 Data from 2014/2015 showed childhood immunisation rates for the vaccinations given were relatively high and were comparable to the CCG and national averages for children aged 12 months, two and five years.
-For example, rates for 16 of the 18 immunisations were above 90%.
-Flu vaccination rates for the over 65s were 69.2%, and for clinical at risk groups 43.8%.
-These were also comparable to the local CCG and national averages.
+Rates for all of the immunisations were above 90%.
+Flu vaccination rates for the over 65s in 2014 were 66%, this was an increase from 60% in 2013.
+These were below the local CCG and national averages.
+The practice had carried out a focused campaign during 2015 to continue the increase in uptake.
+This included;